Faraknights/malmo_builder_mimic/README.md

 npm run dev
 ```

-Your application should now be running on [http://localhost:3000](http://localhost:3000).
+The simulator should now be running on [http://localhost:3000](http://localhost:3000).

 ## Usage